kkohbrok/draft-kohbrok-single-signature-keypackages/draft-mls-kohbrok-single-signature-keypackages.md

 } KeyPackageCoreHash
 ~~~

-The KeyPackageCoreHashComponent can be created by hashing the `core` of a
+The KeyPackageCoreHashComponent can be created by hashing the TLS-serialized
-SingleSignatureKeyPackage using the hash function of the LeafNode's ciphersuite.
+`core` of a SingleSignatureKeyPackage using the hash function of the LeafNode's
+ciphersuite.

 A KeyPackageCoreHash is only valid if two conditions are met.